RheaAyase/jekyll-rhea/_posts/2017-08-14-One-year-older.md

 <!--more-->

-I started as .NET Engineer, I went through all kinds of trainings and courses.
+I started at Red Hat last summer (2016) as .NET Engineer, I went through all kinds of trainings and courses.
 During the first few months I got to look at Azure from all kinds of different angles and I learned some basic stuff about Red Hat.

 {% include image.html
   img="img/avatar-redhat4-square.png"